 8. Learn How to be Ready For The Unexpected

-Nothing is certain in a survival situation so it would be wise to expect the unexpected.
+Nothing is certain in a survival or SHTF situation so it would be wise to expect the unexpected.
 Just when you think you’ve got this survival thing down, something could happen, and you could be thrown for a loop.
 True survivalists understand that nothing is guaranteed and always be prepared to roll with the punches.

 Before you go off on an excursion, we hope you seriously consider reviewing and brushing up on survival techniques.
 Knowing how to do the things discussed in this article can save yours or someone else’s life.